sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

     2.5 Wait for Red Hat Gold Images to be available in your Azure subscription.
 These are typically available within 3 hours.

-3. Accept the marketplace terms and conditions in Azure for the RHEL BYOS Images.
+3. Accept the marketplace Terms and Conditions in Azure for the RHEL BYOS Images.
 You can complete that by running Azure CLI commands, as given below.
 Refer [documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/redhat/byos) for more details on this.

     3.1 Launch an Azure CLI session and authenticate with your Azure account.
 Refer [this](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest) for assistance.